Moy-Moi/CodingTest_0519/README.md

 # CodingTest_0519: kdb-dev-programming-test assigned on May 19, 2023

 ## To use:
+1. Start up the pricer with the following (assuming q is installed as expected): q Task2_instrumentPricer/InstrumentPricer.q -p 5000
-1. Start up  ach feed with the following (assuming q is installed as expected) in this exact order:
+2. Start up  each feed with the following (assuming q is installed as expected) in this exact order:
    1. q Task1_feedGenerators/feed1_generator.q -p 4001
    2. q Task1_feedGenerators/feed2_generator.q -p 4002
    3. q Task1_feedGenerators/feed3_generator.q -p 4003